lmantziou/grabyoApp/README.md

 ```

 ## Front-end
-The main page of the application is the `index.jsp`, which is an html page and for providing functionality a [javascript](src/main/webapp/js/realTimeDiagram.js) code is used.
+The main page of the application is the `index.jsp`, which has html code and to provide functionality a [javascript](src/main/webapp/js/realTimeDiagram.js) code is used.
 Moreover, a [css](src/main/webapp/css/my.css) file is provided.
 The UI includes [Highcharts](http://www.highcharts.com/), in order to create the real-time twitter velocity graph.

 ## Back-end
 Back-end is a Java implementation using JAX-RS for implementing the RESTful web service.
-More specifically, a GET method is implemented that returns a response in JSON format, that is structure using a resource which is under folder 2.
+More specifically, a GET method is implemented that returns a response in JSON format, that is structured using a resource which is under folder 2.
 Moreover, the implementation uses [twitter4j](http://twitter4j.org/en/index.html) java library for Twitter API.
 The structure of the code consists of the following folders:

 1. [../twitter](src/main/java/com/twitter)
 2. [../twitter/model](src/main/java/com/twitter/model)